 There’s no reason to trek home with more clothing you’ll never touch.
-To make sure everyone chose items that they’d definitely wear, we set up a mirror and transformed the living room into a changing room/runway hybrid.
-Depending on the group and setting, you may not feel comfortable doing this, but if it’s possible, you’ll gain a lot from the advice and body-positivity.
+To make sure everyone chose items they’d definitely wear, we set up a mirror and transformed the living room into a changing room/runway hybrid.
+Depending on the group and setting, you may not feel comfortable doing this, but if it’s possible, you’ll gain a lot from the advice and body positivity.

 5. Donate extras to a worthy cause

-It’s likely you’ll have unclaimed clothing left over at the end of the swap.
+You’ll likely have unclaimed clothing left over at the end of the swap.
 After we’d sorted through everything, Jackie mentioned she’d been selling clothing on Facebook as a way to raise money for a friend who’d recently been in a terrible car accident.
-To help her cause, we created a pile of clothing that she might be able to sell online, and bagged up the rest to donate to charity.
+To help her cause, we created a pile of clothing that she might be able to sell online and bagged up the rest to donate to charity.

-We all agreed at the end of the night that the swap suppressed our temptation to go shopping and decided to organise another swap in six months time to keep our wardrobes under control.
+At the end of the night, we all agreed that the swap suppressed our temptation to go shopping and decided to organise another swap in six months time to keep our wardrobes under control.
 Our plan is to invite more gals and find another cause to which we can donate unclaimed clothing next time.

-I left Jess’s apartment with fifteen new clothing items and the story behind many of them.
-My closet is now home to Andrea’s beloved blouse from her post-pregnancy days, Jess’s adorable plaid dress that hits too high above her knees, Jemima’s embroidered skirt that she styled with tights last winter, Martha’s knit frock that she wore back in Canada, and so many more beautiful pieces.
+I left Jess’ apartment with fifteen new clothing items and the story behind many of them.
+My closet is now home to Andrea’s beloved blouse from her post-pregnancy days, Jess’ adorable plaid dress that hit too high above her knees, Jemima’s embroidered skirt that she styled with tights last winter, Martha’s knit frock that she wore back in Canada, and so many more beautiful pieces.